 The proposals are input for the application procedure for a PhD position, so most likely PhD candidates will have finalized a proposal during their Research Master, or they apply on an existing proposal.
 PhD candidates are expected to begin working on their PhD research projects from the first day on the job.
 Their work primarily consists of designing, executing and publishing their research in order to be able to defend their PhD dissertation in time, and oftentimes they will have some teaching obligations (this depends on their appointment).
 Many PhD candidates also aim to spend some time abroad during their appointment.

 The PhD research can adopt any of the business research methods, and include a single or multiple studies.
-The research should result in a PhD dissertation that follows all VU University regulations.
+The research should result in a PhD dissertation that follows all regulations of Vrije Universiteit Amstrerdam.
 The design of the candidates’ research project should be agreed upon with their supervisors.
 The ABRI course curriculum is designed to assist PhD candidates in carrying out their PhD research.